spkkrnn/Journal-App/README.md

 # Journal Application
-**(Under Construction)**
 A C++ application for making journal entries with a web GUI.

 ## Implemented features:
+- Password login with libsodium
-- Server responds with the login page
+- Database with SQLite
+- User can save one entry to the database
+- CSS loading animation while password is checked
+- Journal entries can be printed to terminal
+- Password can be changed without reinstalling

 ## Planned features:
-- Password login with libsodium
+- Encryption for journal entries
-- Viewing past entries
+- Making multiple entries in a single session
-- Database for entries with SQLite
+- Viewing journal entries in the browser
-- Better looking HTML pages with CSS